cheind/volplay/Readme.md

 # volplay

-volplay is a library for creating, manipulating and interacting with volumetric data.Focus of this library is clean, reference code and not performance.
+volplay is a library for creating, manipulating and interacting with volumetric data.
+Focus of this library is clean, reference code.
 All computations carried out on CPU with minimal focus on parallelism.
-Written in C++11.

 ## Creating and Manipulating Signed Distance Fields